futurice/symptomradar/README.md

 ### Running backend locally

-To run the backend locally, use the following NPM script that starts a small Node.js server that wraps the Lambdas in `src/index-backend.ts`:
+To run the backend locally, use the following NPM script that starts a small Node.js server on port 3001 that wraps the Lambdas in `src/index-backend.ts`:

 ```sh
 npm run backend-start